zdrgeo/bulk-data-collector/readme.md

 Outputs:

+- "points" connected to the Cosmos DB collection "points".
+Set `PointName` as "Document ID" field.
 - "alarms" connected to the Cosmos DB collection "alarms".
+Set `AlarmName` as "Document ID" field.

-Query:
+SAQL Query:

 ```sql
 WITH eventswithlimits AS (